brainhack-school2023/perrin_project/README.md

 * A Python script ([bids_fix.py](https://github.com/brainhack-school2023/perrin_project/blob/e5138662c5facfead956ddd53dde26edd5aa6b3d/scripts/bids_fix.py)) to update the dataset to be BIDS-compliant.
 * A Markdown file ([datalad_commands](https://github.com/brainhack-school2023/perrin_project/blob/e5138662c5facfead956ddd53dde26edd5aa6b3d/scripts/datalad_commands)) containing the DataLad bash code to obtain the dataset, run the above-mentioned Python script, and run the fMRI preprocessing, all using version-control with DataLad.
 * Just below are the results using BIDS Validator before fixing the errors by and after running the script.
-The two errors remaining are explained by the way the dataset was retrieved using DataLad explanations (the dataset's structure is there but the big files are not downloaded).
+The two errors remaining are explained by the way the dataset was retrieved using DataLad (the dataset's structure is there but the big files are not downloaded), as shown on the screenshot from the [DataLad FAQ](https://handbook.datalad.org/en/latest/basics/101-180-FAQ.html) below.

 <p align="center">
 <img src="results/bids_validation/2023.05.26-01_bids_validator_errors.png" width="400px;" title="BIDS Validator errors before fix" alt=""/>